2i2c-org/infrastructure/docs/howto/operate/move-hub.md

 ## 3. Set up Grafana Dashboards for the new cluster
 Make sure the new cluster has Grafana Dashboards deployed.
-If not, follow the steps in [](./grafana.md:new-grafana).
+If not, follow the steps in {ref}`grafana:new-grafana`.
 Also, verify if the old cluster had Prometheus deployed and whether you also need to migrate that.

 ## 4. Take down the current hub
 Delete the proxy service to make the hub unreacheable.